danielehc/katacoda-scenarios/secure_consul_acl/step3.md

 ### Distribute configuration files and certificates to the client

-This scenario uses a Docker volume, called `client_config` to help you distribute the configuration to your client node.
+This scenario uses a Docker volume, called `client_config` to help you distribute the configuration to your server node.

-Copy the required files for the Consul client configuration into the volume.
+Copy the required files for the Consul server configuration into the volume.

 `docker cp ./client.json volumes:/client/client.json`{{execute T3}}